kubeflow/pipelines/components/aws/sagemaker/MonitoringSchedule/README.md

 ### Kubeflow Pipelines backend compatibility
 SageMaker components are currently supported with Kubeflow pipelines backend v1.
 This means, you will have to use KFP sdk 1.8.x to create your pipelines.

-## Getting Started
-Follow [this guide](../MonitoringSchedule/samples/README.md) to get started with using the SageMaker Model Monitoring pipeline component version 2.

 ## Input Parameters
 Find the high level component input parameters and their description in the [component's input specification](./component.yaml).
 The parameters with `JsonObject` or `JsonArray` type inputs have nested fields, you will have to refer to the [MonitoringSchedule CRD specification](https://aws-controllers-k8s.github.io/community/reference/sagemaker/v1alpha1/monitoringschedule/) for the respective structure and pass the input in JSON format.